Irys-xyz/provenance-toolkit/README.md

 4. Run `npm run start` from within the project directory
 5. Launch the Provenance Toolkit at http://localhost:3000/

+## Wallets / providers

+You can use the Provenance Toolkit with the following wallets:

+- Metamask
+- Phantom (Solana)

+Once you have connected any of those wallets, the toolkit will continue to prompt you to sign transactions using that wallet.
+If you want to test with a different provider, first disconnect your wallet and then reconnect.

 ## Project layout

 ![Toolkit layout](./assets/provenace-toolkit-layout.png?raw=true)

 The project is broken into three main categories:

 - Components: The UI components.
 These can be added to your project and used as is.
 - Navigation routes: NextJS navigation routing.
 If you’re building your own project on top of the Provenance Toolkit, you can delete these routes and create your own.
 - Utils: Utility functions used by the UI components.

 These are further detailed in our [docs](https://docs.irys.xyz/developer-docs/provenance-toolkit).